 3. Cats are also very low maintenance.
 An elderly person doesn’t have to worry about walking them, bathing them or taking them to the groomers, which is one of the hassles that come with owning a dog.

 They are also generally healthier and have less medication issues than a dog, which is great for a senior on a fixed budget.
 Of course, this can vary with the animal, just as it can with dogs and people.
 In our case, our cats usually just need to visit the vet once a year.

-4. Felines are content to be indoors one hundred percent of the time.
+4. Cats do very well indoors.
+Felines are content to be indoors one hundred percent of the time.
 Both of our cats have been indoor cats their entire lives.
 They actually ignore an open door, except to sit in front of it to see what’s going on outside.

 Sure, they might sit at the window and watch birds or lizards, but they are safer (and healthier) if they stay in the house.
 Additionally, because they don’t have to be walked, an elderly owner wouldn’t have to worry about slipping and falling while taking them out in the rain or bundle up to avoid freezing outside in the winter.

-5. While it’s definitely beneficial for a senior to get some exercise by walking a dog, cats only need to have their litter box scooped out once or twice a day.
+5. Minimal cleaning up after.
+While it’s definitely beneficial for a senior to get some exercise by walking a dog, cats only need to have their litter box scooped out once or twice a day.
 This makes them a great choice of pet for a senior with mobility issues.

 There are even automated, self-scooping litter boxes on the market that eliminate the need for bending down to scoop.

-The PetSafe Self Cleaning Cat Litter Box, like the one on the right, is a good example of a self-scooping litter box (check the price online).
+The PetSafe Self Cleaning Cat Litter Box, like the one pictured above, is a good example of a self-scooping litter box (check the price online).